KohaILS/koha-manual-zh-cn/source/administration.rst

    |image190|

-   -  Subfield code (this wouldn't usually be changed)
+   -  Subfield code: this is the MARC subfield code, this wouldn't normally be changed

-      -  The MARC subfield code

-   -  Text for librarian

-      -  what appears before the subfield in the staff interface
+   -  Text for librarian: what appears before the subfield in the staff interface

-   -  Text for OPAC

-      -  what appears before the field in the OPAC
+   -  Text for OPAC: what appears before the field in the OPAC

          -  If left empty, the text for librarian is used instead

-   -  Repeatable

-      -  the field will have an icon next to it allowing you to add multiples of the subfield
+   -  Repeatable: the field will have an icon next to it allowing you to add multiples of the subfield

-   -  Mandatory

-      -  the record cannot be saved unless you have a value assigned to this subfield.
+   -  Mandatory: the record cannot be saved unless you have a value assigned to this subfield.
 A 'Required' flag will display as a prompt

-   -  Important

-      -  this indicates that a field is not mandatory, but important.
+   -  Important: this indicates that a field is not mandatory, but important.
       If you try to save a record where an important field is empty, you will get a warning, but the record will still be saved.

-   -  Managed in tab

-      -  defines the tab where the subfield is shown.
+   -  Managed in tab: defines the tab where the subfield is shown.

+         **Important**

          All subfields of a given field must be in the same tab or ignored.
          Ignore means that the subfield is not managed.

          **Important**